jiangjiewei/AKDF-LQSI/README.md

 # Usage
 * The file "create_lowquality_data.py" in /AKDF-LQSI-Source is used to generate GLQS(generated low-quality slit-lamp) images.
-* The file "train_scunet.py" in /AKDF-LQSI-Source is used for the SCUNet model training.Farmework
+* The file "train_scunet.py" in /AKDF-LQSI-Source is used for the SCUNet model training.
 * The file "test.py" in /AKDF-LQSI-Source is used for the SCUNet model testing.
 * The file "SGCT_DenseNet_train_or_test.py" in /AKDF-LQSI-Source contains is used for the GCT-DenseNet121 model training and testing.
 # Ablation experiment strategies